 “You don't get any bigger hearted than he was,” Summers said.
 “He was very generous and obviously very bright.”

-Timothy Lee Roper was born in Mississippi but great up in Tennessee, Connecticut and Michigan.
+Timothy Lee Roper was born in Mississippi but grew up in Tennessee, Connecticut and Michigan.
 He attended the University of Memphis.
 He began working in direct marketing in the late 1970s and was president and creative director of his own firm, Tim Roper and Company.
-He is divorced and the father of two grown children; he has a six-month-old grandchild and his son and daughter-in-law are expecting a second grandchild.
+He is divorced and the father of two grown children; he recently became a grandfather.

 Summers hadn't heard from Mr. Roper for a few days and discovered his body when he went to his home early Sunday afternoon.
 According to Tara Miltimore of the Barnstable County District Attorney's Office, Mr. Roper's death remains under investigation but is not considered suspicious.
 The cause and manner of death are pending further investigation and a report by the Chief Medical Examiner, she said in an email Tuesday.

 Mr. Roper was a frequent patron at the Chatham Squire, which posted this tribute on its Facebook page Monday: “The Chatham Squire has lost a legend.
 Your kind words, warm smile, and overwhelming generosity will forever be remembered.
 Rest In Peace.”
 The restaurant also posted a photo of a new drink special called “The Roper.”